National Ambient Air Quality Standards (NAAQS)

 The Clean Air Act is the primary federal law governing air pollution in the U.S.[1] The Clean Air Act gives the U.S. Environmental Protection Agency (EPA) authority to set and enforce limits on atmospheric levels of harmful air pollutants, including particulate matter like coal dust.

-The EPA has identified six "criteria pollutants" that must not exceed concentration thresholds known as the National Ambient Air Quality Standards (NAAQS), pronounced as "the nacks".
+The EPA has identified six "criteria pollutants" that must not exceed concentration thresholds known as the National Ambient Air Quality Standards (NAAQS), pronounced as "the nacks."
 The criteria pollutants are fine particulate matter (PM2.5) and coarse particulate matter (PM10), also known as dust, as well as ozone (O3), lead (Pb), carbon monoxide (CO), sulfur dioxide (SO2), and nitrogen dioxide (NO2).

 To determine NAAQS compliance, atmospheric concentrations of criteria pollutants must be measured using designated regulatory air monitors by an agency with the authority to do so, which in Virginia is the Virginia Department of Environmental Quality (VA DEQ).
 When locations exceed the NAAQS for any of the criteria pollutants, regulatory action is triggered, including stricter permitting requirements for nearby industries, emission reductions plans, enforcement measures, and public health advisories.